|If this formula is not unified correctly please contact us.|

 A common starting recipe for a high temperature general purpose porcelain (as is used in electrical porcelain or extruded pottery porcelain is 25% each of ball clay, kaolin, feldspar and silica).
 The ball clay:kaolin mix can be altered to change body plasticity without significantly affecting the maturing temperature.

 Although some ball clays resist deflocculation because of hostile soluble impurities, most deflocculate very well with sodium silicate and other equivalent dispersants.
-A wide range of ball clay slurries and slips are used at all temperature ranges in casting processes.
-One common recipe uses a simple 50:50 ball clay:talc mix.
-This recipe and close derivatives are used in large quantities in the hobby casting market.
+A wide range of ball clay slurries and slips are used in casting at all temperature ranges.
+One common recipe uses a simple 50:50 ball clay:talc mix (in the hobby casting market).
 The same mix is also dry pressed in the tile industry, and extruded for jiggering and wet processing in artware.

 The refractories industry is a large user of ball clay.
 Common refractory materials lack plasticity and ball clay is used to help in forming and shape retention and to impart dry strength.
 The abrasives industry likewise uses it to bond aggregates until firing fuses the mass.